rchrdschfr/slambda/readme.md

 #slambda

 Use Slack's slash commands to talk to an Amazon Lambda function.
-Do cool things like deploy your apps or retrieve open issues without every leaving your Slack room!
+Do cool things like deploy your apps or retrieve open issues without ever   leaving your Slack room!

 ### Requirements
 1. Set your AWS credentials